jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 ***
 ***

-## The Road to Lorca

-Tongue-tied around your Spanish heart.
-like a dog that can't gnaw through its leash,
-you take the road no one ever travels,
-that road lined with wild raspberries
-with its three feet of snow
-where the dogs howl in the cemeteries
-for hours looking for their beloved masters

-***
-***
-***
-***

 ## Archipenko's Standing Concave (or the Glorification of Beauty), 1925

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*America is the only country not jaded or rent by war.*